New Tricks for Estimating Gradients of Expectations: Representer Trick Estimator

-Roughly speaking, the $\sign(x_i-x_j)$ term in our fundamental trick estimator \eqref{eqn:logreparameterisationtrick:scalar:doublesum} reflects the direction of movemement from $x_i$ to $x_j$ --- thereby serving as a sort of stochastic proxy for the factor $\nabla f (t_\theta(\epsilon_i))$ in the reparameterisation trick \eqref{eqn:reparamtrick:sum}, which is unavailable here as we are not resorting to an explicit reparameterisation (see the supplementary \autoref{fig:cartoon} for an illustration).

-The non-locality of this $\sign$ term (which ignores the magnitude of $(x_i-x_j)$) is undesirable however, both intuitively and as empirically demonstrated in the supplementary \autoref{fig:cov_demo_extra}.
-We now address this by introducing a length scale parameter by way of a particular RKHS.
-The effect is to weight the contribution of pairs of samples appropriately according to the distance between them, in a precise manner which retains unbiasedness.
+We now introduce a more powerful version of the fundamental trick introduced by way of introduction in \Autoref{sec:ft} and as part of the more general framework as \sref{Definition}{def:mn}.
+Intuitively, the $\sign(x_i-x_j)$ in the fundamental trick \eqref{eqn:mn:f:ft} reflects the direction from $x_i$ to $x_j$, and serves as a stochastic proxy for the factor $\nabla f (t_\theta(\epsilon_i))$ in the reparameterisation trick \eqref{eqn:reparamtrick:sum} without needing an explicit reparameterisation (see the supplementary \Autoref{fig:cartoon} for an illustration).
+The non-locality of this $\sign$ term (which ignores the magnitude of $(x_i-x_j)$) is undesirable however, both intuitively and as empirically demonstrated in the supplementary \Autoref{fig:cov_demo_extra}.
+We address this by introducing a length scale parameter by way of a particular \rkhs .
+This effectively weights the contribution of pairs of samples according to the distance between them, in a precise way which retains the properties of \Autoref{sec:theoretical}: